UTexas

 All classes must be taken on the letter-grade basis.
 The student must earn a combined grade point average of at least 2.00 in these courses.

-Students can pursue either the International Business Minor or the Global Management Minor, but not both.
+Students can pursue either the International Business Minor or the National Security and International Business Minor, but not both.

 Leadership in Global Sustainability Minor